os2594/Team4/docs/5.CodeAnalysis/CodeAnalysisforSoftwareSecurityEngineering.md

 This checklist served as a lens for reading code and interpreting automated findings.

+---

 ### 1.3 Manual and Automated Tools

-**Manual review methods**
+#### 1.3.1 Manual Review Methods

 We used several manual review techniques:

-- Targeted file walkthroughs in `marimo/_server`, `marimo/_runtime`, and `marimo_cli` looking for authentication, configuration flags, input handling, logging, and error reporting paths.
+- Targeted file walkthroughs in `marimo/_server`, `marimo/_runtime`, and `marimo_cli` looking for authentication, configuration flags, input handling, logging, and error reporting paths
-- Search based review using queries such as `subprocess`, `exec(`, `eval(`, `--no-token`, `"0.0.0.0"`, `debug`, `sql`, `SELECT`, and `EXPLAIN` across the repository to locate high risk patterns.
+- Search based review using queries such as `subprocess`, `exec(`, `eval(`, `--no-token`, `"0.0.0.0"`, `debug`, `sql`, `SELECT`, and `EXPLAIN` across the repository to locate high risk patterns
-- Architecture level reasoning using our threat models, DFDs, and assurance cases to understand how Marimo is expected to run in a secure environment (developer laptop versus shared server versus public apps).
+- Architecture level reasoning using our threat models, DFDs, and assurance cases to understand how Marimo is expected to run in a secure environment (developer laptop versus shared server versus public apps)

-To speed up manual review, we also used AI chat in the style recommended in the course materials, for example:
+To speed up manual review, we also used generative AI chat in the style recommended in the course materials, for example:

-- “Explain what this code does: [snippet]”
+- “Explain what this code does: [code snippet]”
-- “Evaluate the security of this Python code and explain results using CWEs: [snippet]”
+- “Evaluate the security of this Python code and explain results using CWEs: [code snippet]”
+- “Examine this function for CWE 78 (OS Command Injection) and CWE 95 (Eval Injection): [code snippet]”

-These assistants were used only to summarize or clarify code behavior.
-All final findings and CWE mappings were verified directly against the Marimo codebase.
+AI assistance was used only to summarize or clarify code behavior.
+All final findings, CWE mappings, and risk assessments were verified directly against the Marimo codebase.

-**Automated analysis tools**
+#### 1.3.2 Automated Analysis Tools

 We complemented manual review with two primary static analysis tools: